 (b) The credit is subject to the conditions set forth in the agreement and the following limitations:

 (1) The tax credit may be in the form of either or

-both the REV Illinois Credit or the REV Construction Jobs Credit (as defined in the Reimagining Electric Vehicles in Illinois Act) and shall not exceed the percentage of incremental income tax and percentage of training costs permitted in that Act and in the agreement with respect to the project.
+both the REV Illinois Credit or the REV Construction Jobs Credit (as defined in the Reimagining Energy and Vehicles in Illinois Act) and shall not exceed the percentage of incremental income tax and percentage of training costs permitted in that Act and in the agreement with respect to the project.

 (2) The amount of the credit allowed during a tax